pmp-gh/pmp-gh.github.com/notes/high_school/geometry.md

   inside the triangle.
 The orthocenter of a right triangle is the vertex of the right angle.
 The orthocenter of an obtuse triangle is outside the triangle.
-* The circumcenter of a right triangle is the midpoint of its hypotenuse, and the circum radius is one-half the hypotenuse.
+* The circumcenter of a right triangle is the midpoint of its hypotenuse, and the circumradius is one-half the hypotenuse.
 The median to the hypotenuse is equal in length to half the hypotenuse.
 See figure (e).
 * Given any three non-collinear points, there is exactly one circle that passes through them.